Get Up To Speed: Orienteering Skills Videos produced by South London Orienteers

 As part of this project, South London Orienteers have produced an Introductory video and an accompanying series of eight videos 'Get Up To Speed' showing different techniques used in orienteering.
 The videos are presented by different athletes from the GB Orienteering team and filmed in different locations.
 The aim of the series is to help juniors deal with more technically demanding courses, but these films can also be used to show beginners how to get started in orienteering.

 The 5-minute videos are designed to be downloaded to phones or tablets.

 To start the series there is a short Introductory Video and that is followed by

 We hope clubs and associations will be able to use the videos at their own coaching events and other development initiatives.

-GB Athlete Presenters - photos above (left to right): Graham Gristwood, Charlotte Ward, Hector Haines, Megan Carter-Davies, Charlotte Watson.
+GB Athlete Photos above (left to right): Graham Gristwood, Charlotte Ward, Hector Haines, Megan Carter-Davies, Charlotte Watson.

-Introductory video presented by Graham Gristwood – watch film here.
+Film 1: 'Start Orienteering': Introductory video presented by Graham Gristwood – watch the film here.

 British Orienteering would like to take this opportunity to thank Sport England, South London Orienteers, the GB athletes involved and all members of the filming and editing crew.

 For more information, please contact South London Orienteers, Sarah Brown: firstname.lastname@example.org